Behaviors of Concern/Violent Behavior

 - Never try to handle the situation without assistance.

-- Call the College Security Emergency telephone number, extension 6911 from a campus telephone or 704.330.6911 from a non-campus telephone, and report that you need immediate assistance; give your location and the nature of the situation.
+- Call the College Safety and Security Services Emergency telephone number, extension 6911 from a campus telephone or 704.330.6911 from a non-campus telephone, and report that you need immediate assistance; give your location and the nature of the situation.

 Active Shooter/Violent Behavior